The curious island that ‘changes country’ twice a year

 “This is still a place of renewed hope for many people,” Sorondo notes, “but it’s also a death trap.”

-With these painful words hanging in the air, only one thought crosses my mind as I leave the room.
+With these hurtful words hanging in the air, only one thought crosses my mind as I leave the room.

 Pheasant Island may be a forgotten historical footnote.
 But in our nuanced and unpredictable world of border disputes and land grabs, it is a symbol of peace that must always be remembered.